herrkami/isopod/README.md

 # Minimal audio synthesis library for non-FPU architectures

 ## Architecture
+isopoda provides a set of simple and efficient DSP primitives which can be chained, added and multiplied together.
+They are grouped into three categories, oscillators (`osc`), effects (`fx`), and envelopes (`env`).
 The central component in isopoda is the `Synth` structure which implements the `Iterator` trait and connects the signal chain to the audio stream handler.
 Depending on the hardware setup it can also implement the `rodio::source::Source` trait.
 The `next()` function in `Synth` returns the next sample and updates the internal state.
 It also contains the definition of the signal chain:
 ```rust
 // Sawtooth signal with frequency modulated low pass filter
 fn next() -> Option<i16> {